-Children who have a statement of special educational needs that names the school will be admitted.
+Children who have an Education Health and Care Plan (EHCP) that names the school will be admitted.
 NB.
-Those children with a statement of special educational needs that does not name the school will be referred to Student Assessment to determine an appropriate place.
+Those children with an EHCP that does not name the school will be referred to the Statutory Assessment Team (SAT) to determine an appropriate place.